Jimmy-b36/Student_Dictionary/README.md

 - [ ] Create student profile page for learnt words
   - [ ] table with word, phonemes, phonograms, date added, Notes
   - [ ] Add remove and edit functionality
-- [ ] Fix draggable, you should not be able to drag phonemes/phonograms into another word

 ## Just added very basic login with middleware and vue router